xeusteerapat/2022-resume-teerapat/src/entries/work/2020-vonder.md

 ---

-🎯 Develop application using Node.js and MongoDB with Serverless Framework 🎯 API Development integrate services with Third-party API (LINE API, Firebase) 🎯 Application Development with Cloud environment (AWS)
+🎯 Develop application using Node.js and MongoDB with Serverless Framework 🎯 Strong understanding of common backend technologies, such as REST APIs, databases, and microservices 🎯 API Development integrate services with Third-party API (LINE Messaging API, Firebase Cloud Messaging) 🎯 Application Development with Cloud environment (AWS)